Updated August 20, 2019

-The following are some of the main benefits of using Chapter 20 bankruptcy to discharge and reorganize your debts.
+The following are some of the main advantages of using Chapter 20 bankruptcy to discharge and reorganize your debts.

-To qualify for Chapter 13 bankruptcy, you currently can’t have more than $360,475 of unsecured or $1,081,400 of secured debt.
-If your liabilities exceed these limits, you will not be eligible to file for Chapter 13 bankruptcy (you can still file for an individual Chapter 11 bankruptcy but it is significantly more difficult and costly than a Chapter 13).
+To qualify for Chapter 13 bankruptcy, you currently can’t have more than $ 1,257,850 of unsecured debt or $1,257,850 of secured debt (as of April 1, 2019).
+If your liabilities exceed these limits, you won't be eligible to file for Chapter 13.
+You can still use an individual Chapter 11 bankruptcy, but it is significantly more difficult and costly than a Chapter 13.

-Despite its benefits, Chapter 20 bankruptcy also has many disadvantages.
-Below, we discuss some of the most common drawbacks of a Chapter 20 bankruptcy.
+Despite its benefits, Chapter 20 has disadvantages, too.
+Below are common drawbacks of a Chapter 20 bankruptcy.

 Once you receive a Chapter 7 discharge, you won’t qualify for a Chapter 13 discharge until at least four years pass.
 The time starts after your Chapter 7 filing date.
 However, most filers won’t need a Chapter 13 discharge because their qualifying debts will have already been wiped out in Chapter 7.

 Filing a Chapter 20 bankruptcy can potentially rob you of the ability to strip your second mortgage in Chapter 13.
 Here's why.

 If your first mortgage balance exceeds the value of your house, your second mortgage is entirely unsecured.
 In that instance, you typically can get rid of your second mortgage in Chapter 13 (not Chapter 7) through a process called lien stripping.
 For example, suppose you owed $100,000 on a first mortgage and $50,000 on a second, but your home was only worth $99,000.
 You could strip the wholly unsecured second mortgage.